Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

 \item[$\diamond$] and the payoff of the worker is

 \end{enumerate}

-\begin{defn} A $T$-term viable {\em PL sharing - mudharabah} contract on a asset $R$ is said to be {\em fair} if the expected maturity payoff of the funding owner is equal to the expected payoff of the worker.
-This means,
+\begin{definition} A $T$-term viable {\em PL sharing - mudarabah} contract based on asset $R$ is said to be {\em fair} if the funding owner's expected maturity payoff is equal to the worker's expected payoff.
+This means that